Solutions

 What Is Permaculture?
 Joshua Tree Course Provides Overview and Community

-By Holly Shaftel, EarthRise LLC Earth’s problems are increasingly complex, but the solutions can be incredibly simple.
+By Holly Shaftel, EarthRise LLC Editor’s note: This piece was updated on April 15, 2025, to reflect a date change for a two-week permaculture design certification course.
+Earth’s problems are increasingly complex, but the solutions can be incredibly simple.
 That’s according to Warren Brush, a global resilience design consultant, educator, lecturer, and storyteller who helped lead an “Intro to Permaculture” weekend workshop at the Joshua Tree Foundation for Arts and Ecology in Joshua Tree, Calif., on Dec.
 6–8, 2024.
-The event provides a taste of a two-week permaculture design certification course in the same location.
-According to Brush, permaculture (a word combining “permanent” and “culture” or “agriculture”) is “a design science for regenerative human settlement that harmonizes with natural patterns to create more life.”
-Put another way, permaculture helps humans work with…
+The event provides a taste of a two-week permaculture design certification course (postponed to late September 2025) in the same location.
+According to Brush, permaculture (a word combining “permanent” and “culture”…

 -